oh2mp/esp32_smart_rv/README.md

 web portal (see later).

 The temperatures, pressure, humidity etc. use [Ruuvi tags](https://ruuvi.com/).
 Ruuvi tag is an excellent product and with them there's no need of inventing the wheel again.
+Only data format V5 (RAWv2) is supported.
+See Ruuvi documentation for setting the mode.

 Other beacons that are supported are: